0xpr4bin/netScan/README.md

 If you are facing any problem running this program

-install python3
+> sudo apt-get install python3

-pip install scapy
+> pip install scapy

-pip install pyfiglet
+> pip install pyfiglet